remybach/destiny-return-on-investment/README.md

 This readme is mostly for posterity.

-To deploy this folder to `gh-pages`, set up the following as a :
+To deploy this folder to `gh-pages`, set up the following as an alias:

 ```
 #!/bin/sh